The Squash Homepage

 - Action words library REST API

 This menu and its sub-menus are only displayed if the corresponding are installed.
-For more information about Squash TM APIs, visit the page Squash TM APIs.
+For more information about Squash APIs, visit the page Squash APIs.

 Report an issue

-This link redirects you to Mantis, the Squash TM tool which allows you to report the issues you have encountered while using the app.
+This link redirects you the public Bugtracker of Squash tool which allows you to report the issues you have encountered while using the app.
 It is up to you to create an account to use this tool.